Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 Students visualise structures using VMD and analyse layer spacing, molecular diffusion, and guest–host interactions with GROMACS tools.
 The session emphasises real-world challenges, such as selecting an appropriate combination of force fields for the organic-inorganic system, and interpreting interfacial dynamics.

-[//]: # (Materials Chemistry and Analytical Chemistry students simulate a clay–organic interface, exploring interactions at the mineral surface and  solvation environment.)
-[//]: # (The third session focuses on applying molecular dynamics simulations to a layered clay–organic system, offering an example relevant to materials or environmental chemistry.
-After a brief lecture on modeling layered minerals and interfacial interactions, students prepare and simulate a hydrated clay system containing organic guest molecules.)
-[//]: # (The hands-on tasks build on skills developed in previous sessions, with added complexity such as setting up periodic systems, modifying topology files for nonstandard molecules, and managing simulation stability.
-Students visualize structures in VMD and use GROMACS for analysis of layer spacing, molecular diffusion, and guest–host interactions.)

 ## Session 4

 The final session introduces the individual projects and guides students in getting started on their independent simulations and final reports.
 A short lecture gives tips for scientific writing, provides an example report, highlights expectations for the project, and provides templates and submission guidelines.
 Additionally, students are introduced to Overleaf (https://www.overleaf.com) for scientific writing in LaTeX, and templates for the report are provided.
 The remainder of the session is used for hands-on progress toward simulation setup and report writing.

 Please note that we are unable to share the materials for this part of the module, since it is used in a summative assessment.
 Instead, we are including a simplified HTML page linking the templates and an example report.

-[//]: # (May be we can make a simple page where we just ink the info and templates. then just state that we are not distro the actual assessment materials. - yes)
-[//]: # (do we need to cite latex and overleaf? - yes if possible)